i05nagai/memorandum/language/english_speaking.md

     * a self-service counter/kiosk/till
 * self-hosting
 * launch
+    * launch a new service
+    * We are going to launch our new service as of May 1st.
+    * We’re in the process of launching a new service from July.
+    * After launching the new project, we became much busier.
 * sharp as a tack
     * extremely clever or astute
 * astute